sverok-man-collaboration/kalejdoskop-api/README.md

 ### Running the project

-Once you have completed the installation, you can now run the application in a development server using:
+Once you have completed the installation, you can now run the application in a development environment:

 ```sh
 npm run dev